Malcolm IV of Scotland: Malcolm IV and Henry II

 Malcolm returned from Toulouse in 1160.
 At Perth, Roger of Hoveden reports, he faced a rebellion by six earls, led by Ferchar, Mormaer of Strathearn, who besieged the king.
 Given that Earl Ferchar heads the list of those named, it is presumed that Donnchad II, Mormaer of Fife, was not among the rebels.
 John of Fordun's version in the Gesta Annalia appears to suggest a peaceful settlement to the affair, and both Fordun and Hoveden follow the report of the revolt and its ending by stating that the king led an expedition into Galloway where he eventually defeated Fergus, Lord of Galloway and took his son Uchtred as a hostage while Fergus became a monk at Holyrood, dying there in 1161.
-While it was assumed that the earls included Fergus among their number, and that the expedition to Galloway was related to the revolt, it is now thought that the earls sought to have Malcolm attack Galloway, perhaps as a result of raids by Fergus.
+While it was assumed that the earls included Fergus among their number and that the expedition to Galloway was related to the revolt, it is now thought that the earls sought to have Malcolm attack Galloway, perhaps as a result of raids by Fergus.

 Sometime before July 1163, when he did homage to Henry II, Malcolm was taken seriously ill at Doncaster.
 Scottish sources report that a revolt in Moray brought Malcolm north, and it is said that he:

 Having made peace with Henry, replaced Fergus of Galloway with his sons, and resettled Moray, only one of Malcolm's foes remained, Somerled, by 1160 king of the Isles as well as of Argyll.
 In 1164, Somerled led a large army of Islesmen and Irishmen to attack Glasgow and Renfrew, where Walter Fitzalan had newly completed a castle.
 There Somerled and his son Gillebrigte were killed in battle with the levies of the area, led by the Bishop of Glasgow, probably Herbert of Selkirk at that time.
 The chronicles of the day attributed the victory to the intercession of Saint Kentigern.

 Marriage project

 In 1160, a marriage between Malcolm and Constance of Penthièvre was considered.
-Constance's brother Conan IV of Brittany had married Malcolm's sister Margaret earlier the same year.
+Constance's brother Conan IV, Duke of Brittany had married Malcolm's sister Margaret earlier the same year.
 However, Constance refused to marry the Scottish king, hoping to wed the French king Louis VII instead, but Louis married Adèle of Champagne.